octo-technology/OpenTezos/docs/defi/stablecoins.md

 author: Aymeric Bethencourt
 ---

 A **stablecoin** is a cryptocurrency whose price is fixed to another asset.
-Most stablecoins are pegged (fixed) to fiat currencies (currencies issued by the central bank of a soveign state) like the US Dollar.
+Most stablecoins are pegged (fixed) to fiat currencies (currencies issued by the central bank of a sovereign state) like the US Dollar.

 ![](../../static/img/defi/stablecoin.svg)
 <small className="figure">FIGURE 1: Illustration of a stablecoin volatility compared to his pegged asset (e.g. USD).</small>